apache/maven-site/src/site/markdown/maven-jsr330.md

 ## Why JSR-330?

-Maven has a long history of using dependency injection (DI) by way of [Plexus][plexus], so the intent of using [JSR-330][jsr330] is to replace a custom DI mechansism with something standard.
-The implementation Maven uses since 3.0-beta-3 is based on Guice 3.x, which directly supports JSR-330.
+Maven has a long history of using dependency injection (DI) by way of [Plexus][plexus], so the intent of using [JSR-330][jsr330] is to replace a custom DI mechanism with something standard.
+The implementation Maven uses - since 3.0-beta-3 - is based on Guice 3.x, which directly supports JSR-330.

 If you are using [Plexus annotations and APIs][plexus-container] currently, there is no rush switch and no big bang conversions are necessary: Plexus, JSR-330 and Guice APIs all happily co-exist within Maven's core and you can choose to use JSR-330 when you wish.
-There are hundreds of components written using the Plexus APIs and those APIs will be supported forever.
+There are hundreds of components written using the Plexus APIs, particularly components and plugins compatible with Maven 2, then those APIs will be supported forever, or at least until Maven fully drops Maven 2 support.

+If you want to use JSR-330 or Guice APIs, you must understand that your code won't be compatible with Maven 2 but only with Maven 3 (the exact minimum version is 3.0-beta-3).

 If you are interested the background of moving from Plexus to Guice and JSR-330, you can refer to the following articles: